adamawolf/BaseBoard/README.md

 ## How to contribute.

-A rough todo list:
+TODOs:

 * Autocorrect.
 * De-couple touch detection from UIButton's bounds.
-I.e. a "touch plane" class that dynamically assigns taps to keys.
+I.e. a "touch plane" that can dynamically adjust touch targets of keys depending on previously typed characters, etc.
 * Refactor to enhance extendability.

-The project uses [Objective Clean](http://objclean.com/) to enforce coding standards.
+BaseBoard uses [Objective Clean](http://objclean.com/) to enforce a conistent syntax.
 Please install that app and fix all style warnings before sending a pull request.